FelipeLRoll/ds_salary/README.md

 The best model was <b>Random Forest</b> with a *Mean Absolute Error (Random Forest): 2038.3697536945808*.
 The second best was *(XGBoost + Random Forest): 2093.243452220597* and the third *(Lasso Regression + Random Forest): 2169.8340873515103*
 &nbsp;
 # Productionization
 Here, a flask API endpoint was built and hosted on a local webserver.
-The API endpoint takes in a request with a list of values(skills needed in this case) from a job listing and returns a predicted salary.
+The API endpoint takes in a request with a list of values (skills required in this case) from a job listing and returns a predicted salary.
 &nbsp;
 # How to use
 * Ensure that the required libraries are listed in a requirements.txt file.
 Install these libraries by running ```pip install -r requirements.txt```;
 * Open a prompt in your computer as administrator and move to the folder you copied the project to (you may want to create a virtual enviroment for that);
 * Run it with ```python app.py```;
-* Copy to provided URL in the prompt and paste in the your browser.
+* Copy to provided URL in the prompt and paste in your browser.
 &nbsp;
 # Developed by:
   * [Felipe Roll - Linkedin](https://www.linkedin.com/in/felipe-roll)